fabmation-gmbh/oima/README.md

 ### `Image Info UI`

 All tags of an image are listed in the _Image Info UI_.
-Here you can check if a tag is signed (or has a Signature) and delete signatures.
+Here you can check if a tag is signed (or has a signature) and delete signatures.